 Existing data groups list:

 Raw data in this example is masked (xx xx xx…) for security purposes.
 When you read your own document, you will get its actual raw data here.
-You can read more about LDS version and UNICODE version in the ICAO 9303, part 10 document.
+You can read more about the LDS version and UNICODE version in the ICAO 9303, part 10 document.

-LDS and UNICODE version are followed by the data groups list that ePassport contains.
+LDS and UNICODE versions are followed by the data groups list that ePassport contains.
 Only DG1 and DG2 are mandatory.
 All the other data groups can be either present or not in the particular MRTD.

 ‘S’ – this option reads the document security object (EF.SOD elementary file) and saves it to the binary file which path and name you have to enter when you prompted.
-Document security object contains digital signature in the standard PKCS#7 CMS format.
+Document security object contains a digital signature in the standard PKCS#7 CMS format.
 Presence of the EF.SOD on the MRTD is mandatory.

 ‘1’ – this option reads the EF.DG1, parse it and displays raw and parsed data in the following format: